Policy / Support Further Criminal Justice Reforms

 second chance month

 Southern Baptists believe that all men and women are created in the image of God and have the right to fair and just treatment under the law.
 God has established government as a legitimate authority to ensure justice for its citizens (Rom.
 13:1).
 We believe true justice executed by the government punishes wrongdoers consistently and proportionately to the crime committed (Prov.
 16:11).
 The Southern Baptist Convention has called for “legislative policies that seek to reduce high incarceration rates without jeopardizing public safety.”
-The ERLC is dedicated to advocating for policy changes that remedy unjust disparities in the law and advance human dignity in the United States’ penal system.
+The ERLC will advocate for policy changes that remedy unjust disparities in the law and advance human dignity in the United States’ penal system.

 second chance month

 The Anti-Drug Abuse Act of 1986 disproportionately punishes crack cocaine-related crimes despite the drug being equivalent to powder cocaine in its effects on the human body.
 The inconsistency in punitive measures for almost identical crimes has significant implications for communities across the country.
 Under current federal law, the statutory penalty for a crack cocaine crime is 18 times that of the same crime with powder cocaine.
-In 2018, African Americans accounted for 81% of all federal crack cocaine distribution charges.

-The Eliminating a Quantifiably Unjust Application of the Law Act would remedy the disparity in federal sentencing for crack and powder cocaine related crimes.
+For example, the Eliminating a Quantifiably Unjust Application of the Law Act would remedy the disparity in federal sentencing for crack and powder cocaine related crimes.
 The bill would amend federal mandatory minimums so that crack and powder cocaine activities warrant the same criminal punishment.
 Additionally, this act would allow federal courts to review the sentences of currently incarcerated crack and powder cocaine offenders who were subject to former federal laws.
 The act would prohibit arbitrary discrimination between indistinguishable crimes.

 Over 40 states do not discriminate between crack cocaine- and powder cocaine-related crimes.
 The federal government should do the same.
 The United States Sentencing Commission finds no evidence of increased violence or addiction among crack cocaine users, increased recidivism rates among individuals charged with crack cocaine crimes, or increased crack cocaine use when sentencing is equal with that of powder cocaine.